tdaylan/assos/README.md

-# LBIT
+# Assos
-Low surface BrIghtness with TESS
+Investigation of diffuse emission in the TESS Full Frame Images